hs282/hop-calendar/README.md

 BACKEND: npm start (localhost:3000)

 ### DEPLOYMENT
-Site can be accessed at https://hopcalendar.netlify.app/#/ which is the frontend deployment on netlify platform.
+Site can be accessed at https://hopcalendar.netlify.app/#/ which is the frontend deployment on the Netlify platform.
 Backend and database are deployed on Heroku.

-CI/CD hasn't been set up yet but will be soon.

 ### LOGIN INFO
-Current dummy data login is student: janedoe@jhu.edu, hellokitty; and instructor: darvish@jhu.edu, computer.
+Current dummy data login for a student role is `janedoe@jhu.edu` as the email and `hellokitty` as the password, and for an instructor it is `darvish@jhu.edu` and `computer`.
 These fields should be automatically be filled in on the login page to make it easier for instructor grading.
-To log in as Admin, enter abc for both email and password.
+To log in as Admin, enter `abc` for both email and password.

 Locally, please run 'node db.js' in the /project/backend/ directory to instantiate PSQL tables as well as dummy data.
 This has already been done on the deploy.